-We urge your support for both of these bills, and we thank Chairman Yaw and members of the committee for making a priority permitting reform that will move Pennsylvania forward and expand opportunity to its residents.
+We urge your support for both of these bills, and we thank Chairman Yaw, Senator Bartolotta, and the Senate for making a priority permitting reform that will move Pennsylvania forward and expand opportunity to its residents.

 For any questions, please contact Kevin Sunday, Director of Government Affairs, at ksunday@pachamber.org or 717 645-2071.